-This feature allows the user to determine what the AMI BIOS should do when the system event log is full.
+This feature allows the user to decide what the BIOS should do when the system event log is full.
 Select Erase Immediately to erase all events in the log when the system event log is full.
 The options are Do Nothing and Erase Immediately.